2020–21 Ukrainian First League

-The 2020–21 Ukrainian First League is the 30th since its establishment.
+The 2020–21 Ukrainian First League was the 30th since its establishment.
 The league competition consists of 16 teams according to the decision of the PFL Council of Leagues.

 The season commenced on 5 September 2020.
 The final composition and regulations of the Professional Football League of Ukraine both leagues were adopted at the PFL Conference on 21 August 2020.

 Summary

 In this season, the bottom two teams of the First League are to be relegated to the Second League.
 The top two teams from each group of the Second League will gain promotion to the First League for the next season.

 Promotion and/or relegation play-off games that were in place since 2011 (with exclusion in 2013) were discontinued altogether for the season.

 This league's season was expected to have number of team increased to eighteen, however due to financial situation with both FC Karpaty Lviv and FC Balkany Zorya the PFL reinstated the sixteen team competition as per last season(see "Teams" section).

 Due to the ongoing COVID-19 pandemic attendance restriction in the league is still in effect, but was partially eased.
 The postponed games that the PFL was not able to reschedule for the later dates of fall half of the season, on 30 November 2020 were rescheduled for the spring half of 2021.